okta/okta.github.io/_source/_posts/2017-12-06-bootiful-development-with-spring-boot-and-react.md

 {% img blog/react-spring-boot/good-beers-json.png alt:"Good Beers JSON" width:"600" %}{: .center-image }

-You should also see this same result in your terminal window when using HTTPie.
+You should also see this same result in your terminal wstart.spring.io.pngindow when using HTTPie.

 ```bash
 http localhost:8080/good-beers